 Statement by the HON.
-PAUL MARTIN Minister of National Health and Welfare
+PAUL MARTIN Minister of National Health and Welfare for publication in the 1955 Annual Report of the SANATORIUM BOARD OF MANITOBA

 I welcome this opportunity of once again commending the Sanatorium Board of Manitoba for the energy and efficiency which it has displayed in combatting tuberculosis in this province.
 By including in its objectives the provision of extensive diagnostic and treatment facilities as well as the development of sound measures for prevention and rehabilitation, the Board has given outstanding leadership in this vital work.
 During 1955, perhaps the most dramatic indication of the effectiveness of the Board's program was provided by the very substantial reduction which took place in the number of new cases of active tuberculosis.